Fourier-transform infrared spectroscopy: Mid-infrared

 With the advent of cheap microcomputers it became possible to have a computer dedicated to controlling the spectrometer, collecting the data, doing the Fourier transform and presenting the spectrum.
 This provided the impetus for the development of FTIR spectrometers for the rock-salt region.
 The problems of manufacturing ultra-high precision optical and mechanical components had to be solved.
 A wide range of instruments are now available commercially.
 Although instrument design has become more sophisticated, the basic principles remain the same.
 Nowadays, the moving mirror of the interferometer moves at a constant velocity, and sampling of the interferogram is triggered by finding zero-crossings in the fringes of a secondary interferometer lit by a helium–neon laser.
 In modern FTIR systems the constant mirror velocity is not strictly required, as long as the laser fringes and the original interferogram are recorded simultaneously with higher sampling rate and then re-interpolated on a constant grid, as pioneered by James W. Brault.
 This confers very high wavenumber accuracy on the resulting infrared spectrum and avoids wavenumber calibration errors.

 Near-infrared

 The near-infrared region spans the wavelength range between the rock-salt region and the start of the visible region at about 750 nm.
 Overtones of fundamental vibrations can be observed in this region.
 It is used mainly in industrial applications such as process control and chemical imaging.

 Applications

 FTIR can be used in all applications where a dispersive spectrometer was used in the past (see external links).
 In addition, the improved sensitivity and speed have opened up new areas of application.
 Spectra can be measured in situations where very little energy reaches the detector.
 Fourier transform infrared spectroscopy is used in geology, chemistry, materials, botany and biology research fields.

+Volatile content determination in geological materials

+FTIR spectroscopy is often used in geology to quantify volatile species, H_{2}O and CO_{2,} in minerals, glasses, and melt inclusions.
+Quantifying the concentrations of these volatiles is important, as these volatiles influence magma storage conditions, crystallization, degassing, and eruption style — all of which modulate the properties of magmas such as density and viscosity.
+In silicate glasses and melt inclusions, absorbance bands in the near- and mid-IR associated with H_{2}O (dissolved in melts as OH^{-} or H_{2}O) and CO_{2} (dissolved in melts as CO_{3}^{2-} or CO_{2}) can be quantified into concentrations with the Beer-Lambert Law.
+In nominally anhydrous minerals, trace amounts of H+ are measured to understand mantle water storage and other magmatic processes.